davidfm11/Biomedical-statistics/README.md

 # Biomedical-statistics

-Dataset Source: The myeloma dataset used in this lecture originates from the survminer R package (Kassambara, 2023), available at https://cran.r-project.org/package=survminer.
+Data source: The myeloma dataset used in this tutorial originates from the survminer R package (Kassambara, 2023), available at https://cran.r-project.org/package=survminer.
+The dataset has been modified for teaching purposes and is shared under the GPL-2 license.

 Data
 Sensitivity/specificity: protein_data.xlsx